About The Lodge

 Bream fishing is usually best during the winter months, from April until August.
 The optimum time to fish for Tiger Fish is during the annual catfish runs ("barbel runs").
 The exact time of these runs differs from year to year but generally lasts from late August to the beginning of November.

-Outside of these months Nxamaseri Island Lodge is still able to offer excellent fly fishing as the water levels are lower.
+Outside of these months Nxamaseri Island Lodge is still able to offer excellent fly fishing as the water levels of the Okavango are lower.
 This concentrates the marine life in the permanent channels and you will experience a great deal of species diversity.

 The lodge offers a number of specialist fly-fishing guides and fully equipped boats.
 We can also make special arrangements if additional boats are required for fly-fishing.
-We carry standard lure and basic fly fishing equipment, but suggest that avid fly-fishermen bring their own equipment.
+We carry standard lure and basic fly fishing equipment, but suggest that avid fly-fishermen bring their own equipment for Tiger Fish and Bream fishing.

 Enjoy an abundance of birdlife

-The remote location and rich natural resources of Nxamaseri Island Lodge ensure that the area is home to a phenomenal wealth of birdlife.
+Our remote location in the Okavango Delta and rich natural resources of Nxamaseri Island Lodge ensure that the area is home to a phenomenal wealth of birdlife.

 Nxamaseri boasts one of the densest concentrations of Fish Eagles in Southern Africa.
 Water birds are prolific here and Nxamaseri provides unrivalled water bird viewing, having a large variety of kingfishers, herons, storks and other waterfowl.
 The area also has an impressive list of woodland and riverine forest species that occur on the islands and in the seasonal floodplains beyond the lodge.